SAFETY

 Which of the following is an important safety rule to remember when using a crank-up tower?

-Obviously, the tower must be grounded.
+Obviously, the tower must be grounded for safety.
 Clearly, the important safety precaution is to not climb the tower unless fully retracted.
 Climbing the tower requires that your hands and feet are placed between the parts of the tower that slide adjacent to each other.
 You can think of the tower as a possible guillotine that can severely injure and even remove body parts that are in the way if it accidentally slips.
 Even when retracted, it is a good idea to block the tower to prevent the sections from moving.

-Last edited by rander51.
+Last edited by smollime117.
 Register to edit

 Tags: safety towers arrl chapter 9 arrl module 22